mmorys/bedrock-server-manager/docs/source/general/introduction.md

 ## Features

-Install New Servers: Quickly set up a server with customizable options like version (LATEST, PREVIEW, or specific versions).
+Install New Servers: Quickly set up a server with customizable options like version (LATEST, PREVIEW, or CUSTOM versions).

 Update Existing Servers: Seamlessly download and update server files while preserving critical configuration files and backups.